arbor-sim/arbor/doc/concepts/probe_sample.rst

 Probing and Sampling
 ====================

-Both cable cells and LIF cells can be probed, see here for more details on cells :ref:`modelcells`.
-The LIF cell, however, has a much smaller set of observable quantities and only offers scalar probes.
+Cable, AdEx and LIF cells can be probed, see here for more details on cells :ref:`modelcells`.
+The AdEx and LIF cells, however, have a much smaller set of observable quantities and only offers scalar probes.
 Thus, the following discussion is tailored to the cable cell.

 Definitions
 ***********